krauchenco/seed-basic/README.md

-# seed-common - basic structure with bootstrap, angular, jade and coffee
+# seed-basic - basic structure with bootstrap, angular, jade and coffee

 What is included in this seed: